They represent two percent of all gynecological visits per year.

-A Bartolino cyst is not an infection, although it may be caused by an infection, inflammation or physical blockage (mucus or other impediment) in Bartolino’s ducts (tubes that lead from the glands to the vulva).
+A Bartolino cyst is not an infection, although it may be caused by an infection, inflammation, or physical blockage (mucus or another impediment) in Bartolino’s ducts (tubes that lead from the glands to the vulva).

 If an infection occurs, the result is a Bartolino abscess.
 Cysts are not transmitted sexually.
-There is no known reason for its development and infection is rare.
-With an abscess, the cause is a bacterial infection, but it is usually not a sexually transmitted infection.
+There is no known reason for its development, and the disease is rare.
+The cause is a bacterial infection with a spot, but it is usually not a sexually transmitted infection.

 The treatment depends on the severity of the symptoms.
 If there are no symptoms, no treatment is needed.
 If a cyst is causing problems, drainage is recommended.
-The preferred method of drainage is the insertion of a Word catheter for four weeks.
+The preferred drainage method is the insertion of a Word catheter for four weeks.

 The simple incision and drainage can allow the cyst to reform.
-A surgical procedure known as marsupialization can be used for cysts, but should not be used if they are infected.
+A surgical procedure known as marsupialization can be used for cysts but should not be used if infected.
 If the problem persists, the entire gland can be removed.

 Elimination is sometimes recommended in people over 40 to ensure that cancer is not present.
 Antibiotics are usually not necessary.

 Bartolino cysts only occur in women and most likely in those of childbearing age.
-About two percent of women have the problem at some time in their lives.
+About two percent of women have the problem at some time.